gevious/joli-masters/analysis_code/README.md

 This process is repeated for each indicator and for multiple periods.

+The final output needs will be annualised - so each individual sample output doesn't need to be produced, rather the final annualised result. eg

+    for yearly sample, calculate output for all 12 (or so) years, then divide the result by 12 to get the average figure for the year.

 ## 3. Total annual return
 Calculate the total annual return per company per year.
 This is done by adding